 Final Product

-Charger going through front hole (left), watch being charged (middle), displaying the watch (right)
+Embedded charging puck feature (left), charging watch (middle), displaying the watch (right)

-Using our high-fidelity prototype, we conducted three usability tests focusing on five tasks: describing the packaging, opening the box, removing all parts, post-use habits, and reassembling the packaging.
+We conducted usability testing with three users who completed five tasks: describing the packaging, opening the box, removing all parts, post-use habits, and reassembling the packaging.

 The following image is a thematic analysis of our prototype evaluation: